Doctor of Physical Therapy (DPT)

 - Tuesday, May 26

 Allen College is seeking accreditation of a new physical therapist education program from CAPTE.
-The program will apply for candidacy on March 1, 2020.
-Submission does not assure the program will be granted Candidate for Accreditation status.
+The program is planning to submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage, on June 1, 2020.
+Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidate for Accreditation status has been achieved.
-Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure the program will be granted accreditation.
+Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.

-Allen College will apply on March 1, 2020 for candidacy (this does not guarantee it will be achieved).
+Allen College will apply June 1, 2020 for candidacy (this does not guarantee it will be achieved).

-To file a complaint with CAPTE, please go to the CAPTE website at: http://www.capteonline.org/Complaints/
+To file a complaint with CAPTE, please go to the CAPTE website at capteonline.org/Complaints/

 The program values comments or concerns that allow for improvement of the Doctor of Physical Therapy program.
 Comments should be sent in writing to Program Director, Dr. Eric Arguello, Eric.Arguello@allencollege.edu or Dean, Dr. Peggy Fortsch, Peggy.Fortsch@allencollege.edu.